- PhD, University of Massachusetts

 - Beta Gamma Sigma, Beta Gamma Sigma.

-- Since joining the faculty at Northeastern University, Professor Moreno was appointed the Tenney Fellowship recognizing her achievement in both research and teaching.
+- Since joining the faculty at Northeastern University, Moreno was appointed the Tenney Fellowship recognizing her achievement in both research and teaching.
 While at Virginia Tech, Professor Moreno received the Warren Lloyd Holtzmann Outstanding Educator of the Year Award from the Pamplin College of Business.
 She was also the John E. Peterson Jr. Research Fellow, 2003-2004 and the William S. Gay Research Fellow, 2002-2003 at Virginia Tech.